 Run the full test suite, including integration tests, with this command:

-mvn clean test
+mvn clean verify

 These values are the defaults configured in the project.
 If you use different values, you will need to override the properties in your Maven settings.xml.

-This should create the DbUnit test schema in your Oracle database.
 You are now ready to run tests.

 Run the full test suite, including integration tests, with one of these commands:

-sudo -u postgres psql <<EOF CREATE USER dbunit WITH PASSWORD 'dbunit'; CREATE DATABASE dbunit OWNER dbunit; \q EOF
+CREATE USER dbunit WITH PASSWORD 'dbunit';

 These values are the defaults configured in the project.
 If you use different values, you will need to override the properties in your Maven settings.xml.

-This should create the DbUnit test schema in your PostgreSQL database.
 You are now ready to run tests.

 Run the full test suite, including integration tests, with this command:

-mvn clean test -Poracle-default,postgresql
+mvn clean verify -Poracle-default,postgresql

-Note: currently the oracle-default profile is required, along with the postgresql profile, to ensure all JARs required on the compile-time classpath in Maven.
+Note: Currently the oracle-default profile is required, along with the postgresql profile, to ensure all JARs required on the compile-time classpath in Maven.

-mysql -uroot -p <<EOF # (enter database root password) CREATE DATABASE dbunit; GRANT ALL ON dbunit.* TO dbunit@localhost IDENTIFIED BY "dbunit"; EOF
+GRANT ALL ON dbunit.* TO dbunit@localhost IDENTIFIED BY "dbunit";

 These values are the defaults configured in the project.
 If you use different values, you will need to override the properties in your Maven settings.xml.
 If you need to connect remotely to your database your need to specify the client host name.
 You may also need to adjust your MySQL configuration to permit remote connection.

-This should create the DbUnit test schema in your MySQL database.
 You are now ready to run tests.

 Run the full test suite, including integration tests, with this command:

-mvn clean test -Poracle-default,mysql
+mvn clean verify -Poracle-default,mysql

-Note: currently the oracle-default profile is required, along with the mysql profile, to ensure all JARs required on the compile-time classpath in Maven.
+Note: Currently the oracle-default profile is required, along with the mysql profile, to ensure all JARs required on the compile-time classpath in Maven.

 Nothing special is required.